getpurly/backend/README.md

 - Use individual or group approvers
 - Set minimum and maximum amounts for when to trigger
+- Define approval chain valid from and to dates
 - Create header and line rules
 - Leverage AND/OR operators for both header and line rules
     - For example, header rule #1 AND header rule #2 must be true to trigger